teran/deduplicator/README.md

 *NOTE:* the plugin takes selection or all photos if <= 1 photo is selected.

+# How it works inside

+Deduplicator plug-in relies on [imgsum](https://github.com/teran/imgsum) to calculate image perceptual hashes.

 # Requirements

  * the latest Adobe Lightroom version.
 Minimal requirement is CC 2015/6.0